-The Privilege for Sale activity helps students to understand the invisible or implicit ways in which privilege works to shape power structures, opportunities, life choices and societal perceptions of individuals-particularly individuals who belong to marginalized groups.
+The Privilege for Sale activity helps employes to understand the invisible or implicit ways in which privilege works to shape power structures, opportunities, life choices and societal perceptions of individuals-particularly individuals who belong to marginalized groups.
 This activity is ideal for medium to large groups (12+) that can be broken into smaller clusters of three to four people who complete the activity in cohorts and then report out to the larger group during a post-exercise talkback session.
-It can also work, with some adjustments, for very small groups of four to five students.
+It can also work, with some adjustments, for very small groups of four to five employees; in that instance, the group is not further divided into clusters.
 Allow 40 minutes to an hour.